-- Turkish Military Assistance (S. 2330) Passed Senate by one vote just before recess.
-Lee Hamilton is working on new legislation based on Denktash-Clerides talks.
+1. Turkish Military Assistance (S. 2330)

+Passed Senate by one vote just before recess.
+Lee Hamilton

+is understood to be working on new legislation based on Denktash-Clerides talks.
 Hamilton is also compiling a survey of national editorial opinion.
-A major problem remains the House Rules Committee. - 2.
-Hawk Missiles for Jordan (S. Con.
+First action will come in the House Rules Committee.

+- 2. Hawk Missiles for Jordan (S. Con.
 Res.
+50)

-50) Request pending in Senate Foreign Relations Committee.
-State is discussing a possible compromise with Sparkman, Humphrey, Javits, Case, Bingham and Hamilton.
-Hopefully, the prospects in the Middle East will help this compromise. - 3.
+Request pending in Senate Foreign Relations Committee.
+State is discussing a possible compromise with Sparkman, Humphrey, Javits, Case, Bingham and Hamilton. - 3.
 Development Assistance (H.R.
 9005) Reported out of the HIRC and waiting for House floor action. - 4.
 200 Mile Limit (H.R.
-200--S. 691) - Reported by House Committee on Merchant Marine and Fisheries.
+200 S. 691) Reported by House Committee on Merchant Marine and Fisheries.
 Senate Subcommittee hearings have been held.
 Would extend a 200-mile fisheries zone for protection by species and for management purposes.

-5. Panama Canal
+Proposal advanced by Kissinger uses an international agreement arrangement for 200 mile limit rather than unilateral approach. - 5.
+Panama Canal